droxer/RxGo/docs/examples/basic-usage.md

 # Basic Usage

-This guide demonstrates the simple Observable API using the unified `rxgo` package.
+This guide demonstrates the basic Observable API using both `rxgo` and `observable` packages, consistent with actual examples.

 ## Creating Observables

 ### Using Just

+Create observable from literal values:

 ```go
 package main